kfchou/kfchou.github.io/_posts/2024-07-04-makefile-cheatsheet.md

 title:  Makefile Cheatsheet
 categories: [Cheatsheet,Software,Makefile,Docker]
 ---
+A template for using Makefiles to orchestrate Docker containers

 # Makewhat?
 Makefile is a *build tool* that helps us build & test our software, without having to remember potentially long shell commands.
 It's been around since the 1970s, and was primarily used to build & test C and C++ applications.